-Sticking with coil overs and springs … the springs typically come in two different forms – single rate or progressive.
-A single rate spring is just that … no matter what level of compression is used, the deflection rate is the same (until you hit coil bind – where the coils of the springs are rubbing against each other).
+Sticking with coil overs and springs, the springs typically come in two different forms – single rate or progressive.
+A single rate spring is just that, no matter what level of compression is used, the deflection rate is the same.
+(Until you hit coil bind – where the coils of the springs are rubbing against each other).
 And a progressive rate spring will gradually deflect more, the further it’s compressed.

 The Best Shock Absorbers

-While these examples here are vehicle specific, most of the shocks are available for a wide range of different vehicles, I’ve just chosen some examples purely for review – depending on what it is that you need, you’re going to find something suitable within this list for your vehicle.
+While these examples here are vehicle specific, most of the shocks are available for a wide range of different vehicles.
+We’ve just chosen some examples purely for review.
+Depending on what it is that you need, you’re going to find something suitable within this list for your vehicle.

-They’ll work exactly the same as your standard shocks, so there’s no need to swap out the fronts to match (unless they’ve worn) and they’re a great substitute for the originals, and priced well enough to compete with OEM stuff.
+They’ll work exactly the same as your standard shocks, so there’s no need to swap out the fronts to match (unless they’ve worn.)
+They’re a great substitute for the originals and priced well enough to compete with OEM stuff.

 That’s a big claim.